Jeanne de Valois-Saint-Rémy: Early years and marriage

-The Cardinal survived the revolution and lived out his life in exile.
-Rétaux de Villette also lived and died in exile in Italy.
-Nicole d'Oliva faded into obscurity and died at age 28.
-Count Cagliostro was imprisoned by the Roman Inquisition and died in prison.
-Nicolas de la Motte returned to Paris after the Revolution.
+Escape to London and accidental death

+Jeanne made her way to London where, in 1789, she published her memoirs entitled Memoires Justificatifs de La Comtesse de Valois de La Motte, which attempted to justify her actions while casting blame upon Marie Antoinette.

 Jeanne died in London as a result of injuries sustained after falling from her hotel room window, while hiding from debt collectors.
 A contemporary report in The Times stated that she was found "terribly mangled, her left eye cut out – one of her arms and both her legs are broken."
 She died on 23 August 1791, two years before Marie Antoinette, who went to the guillotine in 1793.
 Jeanne is buried in St. Mary's Churchyard in Lambeth, London.

+The fates of her associates

+The Cardinal survived the revolution and lived out his life in exile.
+Rétaux de Villette also lived, banished from France for life, his belongings forfeit to the king.
+He went to Venice where he published his memoirs, died in exile in Italy around the age of 39.
+Nicole d'Oliva faded into obscurity and died in a convent at Fontenay-sous-Bois in 1789 at age 28.
+Count Cagliostro was imprisoned by the Roman Inquisition and died in prison.
+Nicolas de la Motte returned to Paris after the Revolution.
+He held various posts and positions, largely due to the help of old friends, who were influential members of successive governments.
+La Motte later died in November 1831, around the age of 77.